Wekerletelep: Garden city layout

 Fifty thousand trees were planted during the construction, mainly along the spacious avenues.
 The estate had its own gardening service, who not only took care of the many plants, flowers and trees of the community spaces, but also helped renters to groom their own gardens as well.

 Four fruit trees were planted for each apartment (altogether 16.000), and thanks to the favorable sandy soil and to the care of the new dwellers, various kinds of drupes bloomed.
 It was noted that in 1917 redcurrant harvest was so rich that renters could earn almost four times the yearly rent just by selling their fruits.

 The estate today

 Thanks to the garden city atmosphere, the estate remains very popular up to today.
 Contemporary inhabitants value the multitude of century-old trees, the greenery and spacious (by big city standards) gardens.
 In its early days, Wekerle spawned co-operatives and community associations, but under the Communist regime, the community association was closed and the estate began to decay.
 Now the community association is active again and there has been a renaissance of community action, environmental ventures and volunteering by residents.

-The clever layout of streets also makes it very quiet as the radial main streets route vehicular traffic efficiently onto the heavily used, multiple-lane streets surrounding the area.
+The layout of streets makes the building quiet as the radial main streets route vehicular traffic efficiently onto the heavily used, multiple-lane streets surrounding the area.

 The exterior of one of the buildings on the central Kós Károly Square is used as the central location of the popular Hungarian daily soap opera "Barátok közt".

+Sport

+The association football club, Wekerletelepi SC, played their match in Wekerletelep.